 - Nearby is the Mauthausen concentration camp (note: it’s a steep climb to get there).

 - Celtic village of Mitterkirchen: you can visit the Outdoor Museum of Mitterkirchen and view the reconstructed Prehistoric Celtic Village.

 - Baroque village of Grein: I stopped for lunch here.
 It was one of my favourite places along the entire route.

 - UNESCO Melk Abbey in Melk: We did the self-guided tour and I loved it.
-You also get a fantastic view over the city from the top.
+You also get a fantastic view of the city from the top.
 The small city of Melk is also worth exploring and makes for a great coffee, lunch or overnight stop.

 - Wachau region, a UNESCO World Heritage Site famous for its wine and sometimes referred to as the Tuscany of Austria.
-This is a wonderful area to stop and do some wine tasting, while cycling among vineyards.
+This is a wonderful area to stop and do some wine tasting while cycling among vineyards.
 I also highly recommend stopping at the picturesque village of Dürnstein.
 It also happens to be perfect for wine tasting.
 Note: many of the wineries are closed on Sundays, so try to visit this region on any other day, but Sunday.

 - Just outside of Vienna, you’ll cycle through the Vienna Woods and through the Gates of Vienna.

 - The Klosterneuburg Monastery is also worth a stop.
 If possible, you’ll want to spend a few days exploring Vienna as well.

 - There are numerous other villages, castles, churches and museums to visit along the way.
 This gives you an idea of just how much there is to see.